I hadn’t experienced barbless hooks until I fished Rocky Mountain National Park for the first time.

 Yes, it’s most likely slightly less physically traumatic to a fish to have a barbless fly stuck in its lip.
 The hook makes a smaller opening as it enters the skin, and won’t rip skin as it’s pulled back out.
 This alone is a good enough reason for many to switch to barbless, and that’s still a good thing.
 The less damage done, the better.

-The biggest reason to switch to barbless hook, though, is probably the speed with which they can be removed.
+The biggest reason to switch to barbless hooks, though, is probably the speed with which they can be removed.

 It’s well-documented that when fish are handled excessively or kept out of water too long, their survival rate plummets, even when released “unharmed.”
 While most anglers do their best to get fish back in the water as soon as possible, a stubborn hook can derail good intentions.
 Sometimes a hook is deep in the mouth, but even well-placed hooks can be a pain when they’re lodged just right.